gosub-com/Zurfur/README.md

 will not support multi-threading.
 The `lock` keyword is reserved for future use.
 One thing that won't ever be supported is locking on any random object.

+#### Discussion

+It's hard to do multi-threading with speed and memory safety.
+Once we drop multi-threading, we can make things fast and memory safe:

+* Interfaces can be implemented with fat pointers that won't tear
+* Span can be stored on the heap, also without tearing
+* Garbage collection can use reference counting without an interlock

+Javascript has done pretty well with the single threaded model.
+IO is async and doesn't block.
+Long CPU bound tasks can be offloaded to a web worker.
+Zurfur will stick to the single-threaded model for now.

 ## Open Questions